tinaponting/ai-robots-scrapers/README.md

 *
 # Updates: **
 * Working on Updates, 250620 but need to have sunshine to:)
+*
+* Updated 250621: ROBOTS-HTACCESS.txt / New AI- ADDESd, Myhtacces new Aiadded.
 * ADDED: DRUPAL - jOOMLA PLUGINS - add your ai, plugins:)
 * Updates: 250607 - Hugo Ai block)
 * Updates: 250607 - AI Alternative to use - If stubborn:)